nicklockwood/SwiftFormat/Rules.md

 ## docComments

-Use doc comments for comments preceding declarations.
+Use doc comments for API declarations, otherwise use regular comments.

 <details>
 <summary>Examples</summary>